 - Overriding inherited members of a class

 Once you’ve mastered these basic topics, you’ll be ready to take the next step in your journey: building projects.
-Ideally, you’ll want to start building projects as soon as you can, even as you are learning these concepts, to help reinforce your knowledge and practice the theory that you have learned in class.
+Ideally, you’ll want to start building projects as soon as you can, even as you are learning these concepts.
+This will help you reinforce your knowledge and practice the theory that you have learned in class.

 In addition, once you’ve learned the basics, you can go on to learn frameworks like .Net or explore the Unity game engine.

-That’s a great question!
-Because there are so many great resources out there, it can be difficult to know where to begin.
+Because there are so many great resources out there on how to learn C#, it can be difficult to know where to begin.

 The answer to that question lies in your learning style.
 Do you like online tutorials?
 Or do you prefer to read a book?
 Do you want to learn in a classroom-based environment or do you prefer working at your own pace?
 Whatever your learning style is, you should try to anchor the materials toward that style so you stay engaged.